OraMUC/table-api-generator/docs/parameters.md

 - String (all_objects.object_name%TYPE), mandatory
 - The table for which an API should be generated

 ## p_owner

 - Stríng (all_users.username%TYPE), default: user
 - If not null, the API is generated for the given schema

-## p_reuse_existing_api_params

-- Boolean, default: true
-- If true, all following parameters are ignored, if the generator can find the original parameters in the package specification of the existing API - for new API's this parameter is ignored and the following parameters are used
-- If false, the generator ignores any existing API options and you are able to redefine the parameters

 ## p_enable_insertion_of_rows